 The secrets to Kathleen’s peach ice cream are threefold.
 Are you ready?

 - BROWN SUGAR: Lots of it.
 Let the peaches hang out in it before blending the base together.
 Let me tell you, brown sugar and peaches were made to be together.

-2. Almond extract.
-Yep, you read that correctly.
-If you use a good-quality almond extract and you will only need a little bit to give more depth of flavor to your entire batch of ice cream.
-Consider it that “special something” in this recipe.
+- ALMOND EXTRACT: Yep, you read that correctly.
+If you use a good-quality almond extract, you’ll only need a little bit to give more depth of flavor to your entire batch of ice cream.
+Consider it that “something special” in this recipe.

 - 4 cups peeled and sliced peaches (about 5-6 peaches)